High-Resolution Digital Elevation Model (HRDEM) generated from LiDAR – New data available!

 About the National Elevation Data Strategy

 The National Elevation Data Strategy aims to increase high-resolution elevation data coverage for Canada and improve accessibility to the products.
-Collaboration is a key factor in the success of the Strategy, both to release existing data with the help of different partners and to acquire new LiDAR data across the country.
-The HRDEM product is part of the CanElevation Series created in support of the National Elevation Data Strategy.
+Collaboration with various partners is a key factor in the success of the Strategy, both to release existing data and to acquire new LiDAR data across the country.
+The HRDEM and HRDEM Mosaic products are part of the CanElevation Series created in support of the National Elevation Data Strategy.

 - Date modified: